ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 peer using Rendezvous(), send a Message, and receive a Message.

 ~~~
-// Configure local candidates: a port on the local host and via a STUN server
+// Configure local candidates: a port on the Local Endpoint and via a STUN server
 HostCandidate := NewLocalEndpoint()
 HostCandidate.WithPort(9876)